ACDPA

 ACDPA's work on NCDs in Australia

-At the heart of our work are the people affected by serious chronic conditions.
-The five non-government organisations in ACDPA represent, and are informed by, the lived experiences of people affected by cancer, heart disease, stroke, diabetes and chronic kidney disease.
-Through prevention, we strive to reduce the social and financial burden on individuals and the community and reduce the impact on the health system.
+At the heart of ACDPA's work is the people affected by serious chronic conditions.
+The non-government organisations comprising ACDPA represent, and are informed by, the lived experiences of people affected by chronic conditions including cancer, stroke, diabetes, and heart, lung and chronic kidney diseases.
+Through a focus on prevention, we strive to reduce the social and financial burden of chronic conditions on individuals and the community and reduce the impact on the health system.

 Website